 Pedro Pascal: At the start, I would have to say that it was Craig Mazin (Writer and Executive Producer) and HBO.
 I hadn’t heard of the game before I got the job.
 But the first couple of scripts were handed to me and I thought they were astonishing.
 It was very revelatory to find out that the source material was an immersive video game experience.
 Because of Craig’s scripts, meeting Craig, and knowing the level of quality storytelling that HBO is capable of, were the primary reasons.
 And then it was nothing but gift after gift.

 Bella Ramsey: The scripts were the best I have ever read, and it became like a spiritual experience reading them.
 When new ones came out, I would have to be on my own in a place where no one could talk to me, and I’d just digest them.
 It was so good!
-It really felt like I was transported away for an hour and I think that will translate perfectly onto screen.
+It really felt like I was transported away for an hour and I think that will translate perfectly onto the screen.
 People will be transported watching it, and it was a really cool opportunity.
 I did a self-tape for my audition and about 98 percent of the time, I do an audition and forget about them.
 I develop a disassociation with tapes.
 But with this, it stayed in my mind.
 I really wanted to do it because it was such a cool story with such great creators.
 I was aware of the videogame although I hadn’t played it, and it seemed like a really cool thing to be a part of.
 It was great to work with incredible collaborators, including Pedro Pascal!

 Bella, did you choose to avoid playing the video game because you didn’t want to be influenced by Ashley Johnson’s performance?

 BR: Yes.
-In a Zoom call I did with Craig and Neil [Druckmann] (Writer and Executive Producer), they asked if I had played the videogame.
+In a Zoom call I did with Craig and Neil [Druckmann] (Writer and Executive Producer), they asked if I had played the video game.
 I said I hadn’t and they said, ‘Keep it that way,’ because they wanted to protect me and they didn’t want me to feel I had to copy the game and Ashley’s iconic Ellie.
 Also, I think there was an element of trust that they put in us.
 Craig and Neil have said that Ashley and Troy [Baker, who played Joel in the game] did not have a reference of how to be Ellie and Joel; they were just Ellie and Joel.
 I felt like Ellie was part of me already; she was one of my skins.
-I did disobey orders a bit and watch some of the gameplay because it was so good.
-With the game they have created these amazing movies essentially and I thought they were fantastic.
+I did disobey orders a bit and watched some of the gameplay because it was so good.
+With the game, they have created these amazing movies essentially and I thought they were fantastic.
 It was helpful to have that reference.

 Pedro, are you a gamer at all and, if so, have you picked up a PlayStation controller now you’ve finished shooting the season?